SydneyBioX/BIDCell/README.md

 ### Setting up the script to run all steps

 Example scripts are provided for different datasets/platforms to run all steps.
-The format of different dataset varies.
+BIDCell may also be applied to data from other technologies such as MERFISH.
+The format of different datasets varies.
 Please take note of the arguments:

-- todo
-- todo
+- `dataset`: name of dataset
+- `fp_dapi`: name of DAPI image
+- `fp_transcripts`: name of transcripts file
+- `x_col`: name of x location column in transcripts file
+- `y_col`: name of y location column in transcripts file
+- `gene_col`: name of genes column in transcripts file
+- `fp_config`: name of config file under `bidcell/model/configs`
+- `n_processes`: number of CPUs for multiprocessing

 If you receive the error: ``pickle.UnpicklingError: pickle data was truncated``, try reducing `--n_processes`

+Scaling and alignment arguments:
+- `target_pix_um`: microns per pixel to perform segmentation
+- `base_pix_x`: convert to microns along width by multiplying the original pixels by base_pix_x microns per pixel
+- `base_pix_y`: convert to microns along height by multiplying the original pixels by base_pix_y microns per pixel
+- `base_ts_x`: convert between transcript locations and target pixels along width
+- `base_ts_y`: convert between transcript locations and target pixels along height
+- `global_shift_x`: additional adjustment to align transcripts to DAPI in target pixels along image width
+- `global_shift_y`: additional adjustment to align transcripts to DAPI in target pixels along image height
+- `patch_size`: size of input patches to segmentation model

+Performing segmentation at a higher resolution requires a larger patch size, thus more GPU memory.

 ### Additional information